 How are Parents Involved in the School?

 The Phoenix believes that real education cannot occur without the direct support of the family.
-Parents help to create and maintain a safe, attractive learning environment and help to make difficult projects possible through their personal skills and interest.
+Parents help to create and maintain a safe, attractive learning environment and help to make special projects possible through their personal skills and interest.

 A minimum of 15 hours of volunteer support services from each Phoenix family is required annually.